kernelci/kernelci-docker/README.md

 - [ ] Add front and back networks to isolate the services
 - [x] Add stack file to deploy the application on a Swarm
 - [ ] Usage of env variable or Docker secret to provide the backend token
+- [ ] Handle tagging of the application and of its components